TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 - Checking your internet connection
 - Using {{% tts %}} cluster closest to the location of your gateway

+## Sending a downlink fails with the "Invalid fixed paths set in application downlink" error.
+Why?

+This error might occur if the gateway mentioned in the downlink path is not connected or is unavailable for scheduling a downlink message.
+Make sure that the gateway is connected to {{% tts %}}.

 ## Why are my gateway's GPS location details not shown in {{% tts %}} Console?